Welcome to the Worldwide Greathead family my One-Name Study - Person Page 113

 Appears on charts:

 Elsa Mary Pare was born on 12 September 1914 in Seychelles.1,2 She was the daughter of Maurice Pare and Agnes Ninita Smith.
 She was a teacher.
-She died in 1995.1,2
+Elsa died in 1995.1,2

 Sources of Information